7. Conversions and Reflection

 Coercing is the ability to implicitly cast one (primitive) type to another.

-to its corresponding Object type version String
+to its corresponding Object type version String, Number, Boolean.

 The capital letters in the latter are an essential distinction.